Yhongpawee/Yhongpawee/README.md

-# Hi, I'm Yhong👋🍫🌿🐋💌🎮
+# Hi, I'm Yhong👋✨🍫🌿🐋💌🎮
-Here is my portfolio for practicing and sharpening my skills in data analysis, data science, and related fields.
+Here is my portfolio for practicing and sharpening my skills in data analysis, data science, and related fields.📊🎨😍📄